- Chairman Abel Avellan says six‑month interconnection and testing programme will follow launch of BlueWalker 3 prototype.

-- Ended the quarter with cash of $360.4m, generated from a SPAC‑based listing earlier this year, and prior investments from the likes of Vodafone Ventures, American Tower, and Rakuten.
+- Ended the quarter with cash of $360.4m, generated from a SPAC‑based listing earlier this year, alongside earlier investments from the likes of Vodafone Ventures, Rakuten, and American Tower.

 The money bit

-Commercially, SpaceMobile’s plan was said to be progressing, with 23 MNOs now signed up to offer its service, up from 20 at 30 June.
+Commercially, SpaceMobile’s plan was said to be progressing, with about 23 MNOs now signed up to offer its service, up from 20 at 30 June 2021.
 The latest trio to come on board include Vodacom arch‑rival MTN Group, as well as Somcable in Somaliland and YTL Communications (Malaysia).

 The Q3 session saw Scott Wisniewski, SpaceMobile’s Chief Strategy Officer, give out a few more snippets on how its MNO agreements will end up working in practice.

-A “framework” of packages, which is now being discussed with MNOs, include:
+A “framework” of packages, which is now being discussed with MNOs, includes:

 - Fixed‑rate monthly add‑on tariffs for MNO customers.
 Different packages will be marketed to consumers and “power users”, and will automatically connect their phones to the SpaceMobile network when mobile signal is lost.

 - SpaceMobile plans that are “standalone” but will still be sold through MNOs — reflecting the vendor’s emphasis on avoiding competition with its partner operators.